How to Become a Personal Trainer in 4 Simple Steps

 Cons

 Summary: Originally known as a study guide provider for NASM and ACE, Fitness Mentors decided that it was time to provide better value to the personal trainer of today.
-This meant creating an original curriculum and certification that catered to online training and trainers who sought an entrepreneurial route.
+This meant creating an original curriculum and certification that catered to private trainers, online trainers and trainers who sought an entrepreneurial route with a focus building a lifelong career.

-With a certification focused on mastering all the roles of a personal trainer – business owner, coach, scientist of the body, and mentor – it is unique in that it is specifically catered towards program design and business success.
-As the lowest cost personal trainer certification, it is also a viable option for those looking to get started with minimal investment.
+With a certification focused on mastering all the roles of a personal trainer – business owner, coach, salesman, and mentor – it is unique in that it is specifically catered towards program design and business success.
+As the lowest cost personal trainer certification, it is also a viable option for those looking to get started at a lower investment.

 Starting at $499